goodarzilab/ciberatac/src/mave/README.md

 ## Downloading the data

-You need to download the zipped folder names mave_data.zip from https://doi.org/10.5281/zenodo.5865863
+You need to download the zipped folder names mave_data.zip from https://doi.org/10.5281/zenodo.5865863/ The direct download link is https://zenodo.org/record/5865863/files/mave_data.zip

 ## Running the script